 We turn down JV conversations more often than people realize.
 Not because we don't want the deal — because a bad-fit JV creates friction that neither side needs.
 If the owner wants to sell and is asking about a JV because they heard it's more money, that's worth exploring carefully.
 If the owner is fundamentally not ready to let go of the property and is using a JV as a way to stay involved indefinitely — that's a different conversation that should probably happen with their financial planner before it happens with us.

-The best JV partners we've worked with came in asking specific questions.
+The strongest JV partnerships tend to start with owners who come in asking specific questions.
 What's the projected timeline to CO?
 What's the decision threshold for material changes to the plan?
 How are cost overruns handled?
 Those questions tell us everything about whether the partnership will work.

 The owners who come in asking "how much more money do I make?" — not a bad question, but it's not the first question.
 The first question is whether you actually want to be in a development project for two years.